 ‘a great supporter of the tourism industry’ – British Hospitality Association [link]

 ‘a champion for heritage’ – The Council for British Archaeology [link]

-After University, John had an extensive and successful business career before he entered Parliament.
-He worked for a variety of large, blue chip companies starting with J P Morgan (risk management on a bank trading floor); then McKinsey (strategic management consultancy); Thompson (academic book publishing) culminating at Pearson PLC (Managing Director of Longman’s schoolbook publishing operations) before striking out on his own in a Management Buy-Out (MBO) of Logotron (educational software for schools), later adding Widgit (special needs software for children with dyslexia).
+Before Parliament, John had an extensive and successful business career working firstly for blue chip firms like J P Morgan (risk management on a bank trading floor); then McKinsey (strategic management consultancy); Thompson (academic book publishing) culminating at Pearson PLC (Managing Director of Longman’s schoolbook publishing operations) before striking out on his own in a Management Buy-Out (MBO) of Logotron (educational software for schools), later adding Widgit (special needs software for children with dyslexia).
 He also helped found Credit Market Analysis (publishing credit data for financial firms) which was sold to the Chicago Mercantile Exchange and is now part of Standard & Poors.

 Because of his business career, John was a latecomer to politics.
-He ran Cambridge University’s Charity Appeal (raising a record amount of money, mainly to help starving children in Africa) instead of the more normal route through student politics or the Union debating society, and only became actively involved later.
+He ran Cambridge University’s Charity Appeal (raising a record amount of money, mainly to help starving children in Africa) rather than getting involved in student politics or debating societies and only became actively involved later.
 He joined the Party in London’s East End before coming a distant second in Ealing Southall (a safe Labour seat) in the 1997 General Election.